 SurveyMan: Programming and Debugging Surveys

-I am working with Emery Berger on a programming language and runtime system to design, debug, and deploy scientific surveys on the web.
+I worked with Emery Berger on a programming language and runtime system to design, debug, and deploy scientific surveys on the web.
 We collaborated with Joe Pater from Linguistics; this work became my Synthesis Project, which earned an Outstanding Synthesis Project.
 We first presented SurveyMan at the 2014 Off the Beaten Track workshop.
 This work won first place at the PLDI Student Research Competition.
 We later presented the full paper at OOPSLA 2014, where it won a best paper award (3 awarded in total).

 COSMOS: A New Experimental Criterion for Genetic Programming